mpv-player/mpv/DOCS/man/options.rst

     entries are not marked as originating from network or potentially unsafe location.
 (Instead, the behavior is as if the playlist entries were provided directly to mpv command line or ``loadfile`` command.)

-    Note that ``--playlist`` always loads all entries, so you use that instead if you really have the need for this functionality.

 ``--access-references=<yes|no>``
     Follow any references in the file being opened (default: yes).
 Disabling